 About the author

 Jessica Silbey is Professor of Law at the Boston University School of Law.
-She is the author of The Eureka Myth: Creators, Innovators, and Everyday Intellectual Property (2015), and was a Guggenheim Fellow in 2018.
+She is the author of The Eureka Myth: Creators, Innovators, and Everyday Intellectual Property (Stanford, 2015), and was a Guggenheim Fellow in 2018.

 "Against Progress is a satisfying, witty, and altogether magnificent provocation about the ethical limits of owning ideas.
 What happens when 'the road to progress' (which patent, intellectual property, and trademark laws are supposed to sustain) becomes littered with privatized toll booths and heavy fines?
 What happens when the right to profit from one's creativity hardens into an extractive vise so overreaching that it stifles broad economies of knowledge production?
 Most importantly, what happens when the internet's pyrrhic gift of viral reproductibility enables vast abuses of power, outright theft, and the widespread impoverishment of musicians, artists, writers, inventors?
 Jessica Silbey's brilliant book reanimates the values and virtues that once informed this legal arena: fairness, honesty, civic empathy, restraint, and the world-building sociality of shared creative enterprise."